I can hear you thinking: “A whole article on hoses? It’s just a hose, for heaven’s sake!”

 It’s made of a proprietary, flexible hybrid polymer that is engineered to eliminate kinks when filled with water.

 Unlike many others, it does not try to retain its shape, which means it lies flat where you need it, rather than trying to roll itself back up into a coil when it’s filled with water, flipping your sprinkler in the process.

 The manufacturer says the material is lead-free and drinking water safe, although it’s not tested or certified by any of the agencies that verify those claims.
 They also say it can withstand temperatures from -40 to 150°F, and owners attest that it holds up well in hot temperatures.

 The Flexilla is available in only one color, a bright, chartreuse green.
-We did see some complaints that it shows dirt too easily, especially if you store it outside.
+Some customers complain that it shows dirt too easily, especially if you store it outside.
 Flexilla offers a limited lifetime warranty.

 2. Craftsman Premium Rubber: Best Heavy-Duty Choice